RegardsOss/regards-backend/rs-microservice/regards-starters/amqp-regards-autoconfigure/README.md

 ### For AMQP client

-To run integration test you have to have a rabbitmq-server running and precise it's host and port in `src/test/resources/application-rabbit.yml`.
+To run integration test you have to have a rabbitmq-server running and copy `src/test/resources/application-rabbit.properties.sample` to `src/test/resources/application-rabbit.properties` and change any needed properties.

 ## How to use AMQP client